nicoconsultancy/imm-extension-template/README.md

 ### Updating an extisting extension from this template

-If you created the extension using `cruft`, then you need only run:
+If you created the extension using `cruft` then updating is as simple as running:

 ```bash
 $ make update-template
 ```

-and commit the changes.

 ### Updating an existing extension created with `cookiecutter`